Skip To Main Content Skip To Footer

 Formal Resolution

-1. The student may file in writing a formal grievance with Dr. Jodi Lancaster, Associate Provost for Student Learning & Dean of Faculty for academic issues or Nichole Gonzalez, Vice President for Student Life & Dean of Students for Student Life issues.
+1. The student may file in writing a formal grievance with Dr. Jodi Lancaster, Associate Provost for Student Learning and Dean of Faculty for academic issues or Nichole Gonzalez, Vice President for Student Life & Dean of Students for Student Life issues.
 The grievance statement should be as specific as possible regarding the decision or action(s) that precipitated the grievance (date, place, and people involved), efforts made to settle the matter informally, and the remedy sought.

 2. The Dean of Faculty or Dean of Students shall forward a copy of the grievance statement to all parties involved within one week of the receipt of the statement.
 The Dean of Faculty or Dean of Students will also provide a copy of the grievance statement to the Director of Disability Services who will be involved in the resolution of the grievance as appropriate.